The loss of immersive experiences in our daily lives is the greatest challenge to artists living today and in near future.

 TEACHING THE NEXT GENERATION OF PROFESSIONAL ARTISTS

-Furthermore, this overall approach allows me to think about an artist’s art as work, problem solving, inquiry, experimentation, and innovation.
-Matching an artist’s goals with their current actions and long-term objectives is one of the foundations of my approach and like every good entrepreneurial strategy it both widens the understanding of an artist and their work and helps ascertain market opportunities.
+This approach allows a student artist to think about their art creating as work, problem solving, inquiry, experimentation, and innovation.
+Matching an artist’s goals with their current actions and long-term objectives is one of the foundations of any successful self-analysis and learning and like every good entrepreneurial strategy it both widens the understanding of an artist and their work and helps ascertain market opportunities.

-In other words, I help the artist flesh-out and manage these concepts as they apply to the subject of running a successful small business and as the picture of their business starts to emerge, the nuts and bolts of a plan are established, including budgets, deadlines, and a task-oriented breakdown of responsibilities and commitments.
+Young artists need to learn how to flesh-out and manage these concepts as they apply to the subject of running a successful small business and as the picture of their business starts to emerge, the nuts and bolts of a plan can be established, including budgets, deadlines, and a task-oriented breakdown of responsibilities and commitments.

 Understanding art as application gives an artist the mental and practical tools to drive their careers forward.
 It teaches them the importance of realistically assessing their professional objectives and identifying new opportunities instead of fixing problems.
 It prioritizes what the artist knows about their own applied, creative actions and how to secure and use them best.
 Cross-functionally, these strategies become the blueprint for the artist-as-sole-proprietor, who like the artist-in-the-studio, must experiment, innovate, and show up each day to work.